Laptops

 Processors

 The processor (or CPU) is the brain of the machine, controlling all aspects of the desktop computer and greatly influencing the speed.
-The speed of any PC processor is measured in Gigahertz (GHz) and faster the processors the quicker iit can handle the things you ask it to do.
-You can also opt for processors with more than one core, this will often result in things getting done quicker if you or the software you use does more than one thing at once.
-There are two types of processor - Intel and AMD.
-Each manufacturer has different models for laptops:
+The speed of a desktop PC processor is measured in Gigahertz (GHz) and faster the processors the better it can handle the things you ask it to do.You can also opt for processors with more than one core, this will often result in things getting done quicker if you or the software you use does more than one thing at once.
+There are two main manufacturers of processors for desktop PCs - Intel and AMD.
+Each manufacturer has different models:

-• Intel Centrino - General performance
+• Intel Pentium - General performance

-• AMD Athlon 64 Mobile - General performance
+• AMD Athlon - General performance

-• AMD Turion/Phenom - High-end performance
+• AMD Phenom Dual/Triple/Quad/X6 (Six Core) - High-end performance

 Memory